SleepOnItnu/SleepOnItP1/README.md

 home1 - done
 home2 - done
-calendar_add (with no hard coded events) - done calendar_add (with 1 hard coded event) - NOT DONE, very simple, just change the navigation bar to link to the correct html pages calendar_add (with both hard coded events) - NOT DONE, very simple, just change the navigation bar to link to the correct html pages
+calendar_add (with no hard coded events) - done calendar_add (with 1 hard coded event) - done
+calendar_add (with both hard coded events) - not done, not needed bc user will not add anymore events

 CHECK THAT NAVIGATION BAR works for different hard-coded screens: home ~ emptycalendar ~ calendar_add links to these two